OlGe404/ansible-collections/olge404/os/README.md

 * debian-bullseye
 * ubuntu-jammy

-To see which container images are used in the molecule test scenarios, checkout this [molecule config file](roles/distro_packages/molecule/default/molecule.yml).
+To see which container images are used in the molecule test scenarios, checkout the shared [molecule config file](shared/molecule.yml).

 ## Run molecule tests
 To test a specific role, navigate to the root dir of the role, e.g. [install_argocd_cli](roles/install_argocd_cli/).